Mutual of America

+Mutual of America Life Insurance Company is an American provider of retirement services and investments to employers, employees and individuals.
+Founded in 1945, the company provides products and services to help its customers build and preserve assets.

-The Mutual of America Financial Group, also referred to as Mutual of America, is a Fortune 1000 mutual company based in Manhattan, New York City.
-Founded in 1945, it is ranked on the Forbes 500 list as the tenth-largest retirement provider in the United States.
+Mutual of America is a Fortune 1000 mutual company headquartered in Manhattan, New York City.

+The company had $26.4 billion in total assets under administration and served more than 500,000 401(k) and 403(b) retirement plan participants from more than 5,000 clients nationwide, as of December 31, 2023.

+Mutual of America is the majority owner of its corporate headquarters building at 320 Park Avenue, which it purchased in 1992.
+The company also has a corporate campus and training center in Boca Raton, FL, which it opened in 1988.
+It has nearly 60 Regional Offices and affiliate offices throughout the U.S., including in New York City, Boston, Atlanta, Chicago, Minneapolis, Denver, Dallas, Phoenix, Los Angeles and San Francisco.

 History

 Mutual of America Financial Group was founded in 1945.
 It specialized in retirement products for nonprofit organizations.

 In 1976, Mutual of America moved its headquarters into 62,000 ft2 at 666 Fifth Avenue.
 In 1992, Mutual of America bought a 34-story building at 320 Park Avenue in New York from Olympia and York for $130 million, and turned it into the Mutual of America building.
 The building had been occupied by ITT Inc. up until 1990.
 The building's redesign was managed by Swanke Hayden Connell Architects.

 In 1971, William Flynn became the president of Mutual of America.
 He became the CEO the following year, and the chairman in 1982.

 In 2005, he became the company chairman emeritus of Mutual of America.

-In 1994, Thomas J. Moran was named president and CEO of the company, the first person to have been appointed president from within the company.
-In June 2005, he was appointed chairman of the board.
+In 1992, Thomas J. Moran was named president of the company, the first person to have been appointed president from within the company.
+He was named CEO in 1995 and in June 2005, he was appointed chairman of the board.

-Thanks to a safe asset management policy, the company remained profitable throughout the subprime mortgage crisis.
+Mutual of America remained profitable throughout the subprime mortgage crisis.

-In 2016, Thomas J. Moran retired from the role of CEO of the group after a 21-year office.
-The President John R. Greed replaced him, becoming president and CEO.
-In 2018, John Greed became chairman of the board following Thomas Moran's decision to retire.
+In 2016, Thomas J. Moran retired as CEO and John R. Greed replaced him, becoming both president and CEO.
+In 2018, John Greed became chairman of the board following Thomas Moran's decision to retire from the company.
+Thomas Moran was named Chairman Emeritus, a position he held until his death in August 2018.
+John Greed joined the company in 1996.

-In December 2018, the company held a premiere screening of the documentary film In Money We Trust?.
-In 2019, Mutual of America raised its stakes in Microsoft to reach a stock holding value of $159.953 million.
-Microsoft is the group' s second largest asset.

-Description

-Mutual of America Financial Group specializes in providing pension and retirement-related products, programs, and services.
-The company provides products and services for employee benefit plans of for-profit and nonprofit organizations, their employees, life insurance, retirement products to individuals, and mutual funds to institutional investors.

-The company has 35 regional field offices located across the United States.
+In June 2024, Brian Q. Severin was appointed president in place of John Greed, who retained the positions of Chairman and CEO.

+In July 2024, Stephen J. Rich was appointed chairman of the board and CEO, succeeding John Greed.

+Products & Services

+Mutual of America offers a variety of retirement savings and investments.
+It primarily offers investment products, such as 401(k) plans and 403(b) plans, 457(b) plans, and individual products such as Traditional IRAs and Roth IRAs.